HomeLeaders and VisionariesWole Soyinka Biography, Age, Playwright, Noble Prize

 Wole Soyinka Biography

-Wole Soyinka’s early education was at St. Peters Primary School, Abeokuta, and afterward, proceeded to Abeokuta Grammar School where he was distinguished for his exceptional performance, and later proceeded to University College in Ibadan, where he studied English literature, Greek, and Western history.
+Wole Soyinka’s early education was at St. Peter’s Primary School, Abeokuta, and afterward, he proceeded to Abeokuta Grammar School, where he was distinguished for his exceptional performance, and later proceeded to University College in Ibadan, where he studied English literature, Greek, and Western history.
 He then proceeded to the University of Leeds in the United Kingdom, where he received an Honors degree in English literature.

 Wole Soyinka’s literary and political contributions have earned him numerous awards and honors, including the Nobel Prize in Literature in 1986, which he received for his wide-ranging contributions to literature, his fearless critique of society, and his commitment to human rights.
-He remains an influential figure in Nigerian and global literature, continuing to inspire writers and activists around the world.
+He remains an influential figure in Nigerian and global literature, continuing to inspire writers and activists worldwide.

 Wole Soyinka’s Social Media Handles